-City Council action is requested on February 2, 2021.
-Confirmation by the City Council of the revised Health Order is a requirement of LBMC Chapter 8.120.
-The Health Order was revised and promulgated on January 26, 2021.
+City Council action is requested on March 23, 2021.
+Confirmation by the City Council of the revised Health and Quarantine Orders is a requirement of LBMC Chapter 8.120.

 The full fiscal impact of the implementation and enforcement of the revised Health Order is unknown at this time, due to the unprecedented and quickly changing nature of the response to the pandemic.
 The Health Order and its amendments have an inherent impact on the health of the community and economic activity of Long Beach.
 There is substantial evidence provided through various public City reporting that the Health Order and its amendments are positively impacting the health and safety of Long Beach residents; and, there is substantial evidence, also provided through other public documents issued by the City, that the Health Order and its amendments are negatively impacting the economy and the City's financial status.
 As the Health Order is modified from time to time, the modifications are intended to ensure compliance with State directives and to strike a balance, appropriate at the time of modification, between the safety and well-being of residents and other important considerations such as economic impacts.
 This recommendation has no staffing impact beyond the normal budgeted scope of duties and is consistent with existing City Council priorities.